Ekumen-OS/andino_mujoco/README.md

 docker compose -f ./docker/docker-compose.yml run --rm mujoco_python
 ```

+> [!NOTE]
+> When running the MuJoCo visualizer from Docker, you may encounter the error: `X11: Failed to open display :0`.
+This indicates that you need to add your host to the `xhost` list.
+> You can do this by running the following command: `xhost +si:localuser:root`.

 ### Samples

 Samples can be run using the following command (see [`docker/docker-compose.yml`](docker/docker-compose.yml) for the service definition of the samples):